fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 _`DirectDebit directDebit` shows the detail of agreement which the Token holder allows withdrawal by other holders on a particular date in a designated time-frame._

-_`DirectDebit` is a demonstration of data between token holders that can be placed in Instrument.
+_`DirectDebit` is a demonstration of data between Token holders that can be placed in Instrument.
 It is not included in this standard, but it is included in the full version of Service-Friendly Token Standard._

 ```
 struct Instrument {